dtn7/dtn7-rs/doc/erouting-dev.md

 # External Routing Developer

-# Adding Notifications
+# Notifications

-The External Routing needs to pass all ``enum RoutingNotifcation<'a>`` from rust to the connected router.
+``dtnd`` is using a general message bus through channels to deliver routing notifications.
+The sending is done by the ``routing_notify`` (``dtn7/src/lib.rs``) function.
+The External Routing needs to pass all received ``enum RoutingNotifcation`` from rust to the connected router.
+This is done by transforming them to JSON encode-able data structures before sending.

+## Adding Notifications

 If a new Notification is added it also needs to be added to the external routing.

 ### 1. New Notification was added